 Stay in France of less than 3 months: registration in the European Entry/Exit System (EES)

-Verified 20 October 2025 - Directorate of Legal and Administrative Information (Prime Minister)
+Verified 10 April 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 You are a foreigner and you want to stay in France for less than 3 months ?
-Since October 12, 2025, whether or not you are subject to the requirement to have a short-stay visa, you are subject to a visa recording in the european entry/exit system (Entry Exit System - EES).
-This system is being deployed to external borders Member States of the Schengen area.
+Since October 12, 2025, whether or not you are subject to the requirement to have a short-stay visa, you are subject to a visa on arrival in France. recording in the european entry/exit system (Entry Exit System - EES).
+This system is set up in external borders Member States of the Schengen area.
 It records the personal data as well as data on entry, exit and refusal of entry third-country nationals.
 Here is the information you need to know.

 This system shall:

-• replace the stamping of passports and travel documents with a digital stamp,
+• Replaces stamping of passports and travel documents with a digital stamp

-• allows to detect in real time persons having overstayed.
+• Allows you to detect in real time persons having exceeded the authorized stay.

-The recording is performed by a border guard when crossing an external Schengen border (airport, port, international railway station).
+The recording is carried out by a border guard when crossing an external Schengen border (airport, port, international railway station).

 You are concerned if you fill in the following 3 conditions :

-• You are national of a non-european country
+• To be national of a non-european country

-• Your stay is for a maximum of 3 months in France (or in another country of the Schengen area)
+• Maximum length of stay in France of 3 months (or in another country of the Schengen area)

-• You do not have a residence permit (residence card) or a long-stay visa issued by a Schengen Member State.
+• Do not have a residence permit (residence card) or long-stay visa issued by a Schengen Member State.

 However, depending on your nationality and situation, you may be exempted from registration in the EES system.